Updated: Apr 11

-Though municipal wastewater treatment plants have to deal with their share of oil and grease (O&G), this page on oil-water separation really applies more to industrial wastewater systems, particularly those associated with petrochemical plants.
+Though municipal wastewater treatment plants have to deal with their share of oil and grease (O&G), this post on oil-water separation applies more to industrial wastewater systems, particularly those associated with petrochemical plants.

 There are several variables that can significantly influence the performance of gravity oil-water separators which include: 1) flow rate, 2) oil gravity, 3) pH, and 4) temperature of the wastewater.
 Being close to, or below, the design flow rate (velocity through the unit) is critical for optimal performance.
 Lower pH (<7) enhances oil removal compared to higher pH (>7).
 And as the wastewater temperature increases, oil removal through the unit will be improved.

 Crude oil quality is measured in terms of density (light to heavy) and sulfur content (sweet to sour).
 Density is classified by the American Petroleum Institute (‘API’).
 API gravity is defined based on density at a temperature of 15.6 ºC.
 The higher the API gravity, the lighter the crude.
 Light crude generally has an API gravity of 38 degrees or more, and heavy crude an API gravity of 22 degrees or less.
 Crude with an API gravity between 22 and 38 degrees is generally referred as medium crude.

 Oil in wastewater is frequently colloidal.
 Colloidal species encountered in raw water and wastewater include clay, silica, iron and other heavy metals, color, and organic solids.
 The removal of colloidal materials in the wastewater moving through an oil-water separator can be enhanced with of polymer.
 Different vendors have different chemical preferences with some recommending the use of a coagulant (iron or aluminum product).
 My personal recommendation is to use a high-charge, high molecular weight, cationic flocculant.